vatesfr/xen-orchestra/administration.md

 ### Adjusting resources

-You can edit your VM RAM or CPUs in live.
+You can edit your VM RAM or CPUs in live, like you edit a VM name or description.
+But there is some XenServer limitations and configuration not exposed directly in Xen Orchestra.